 Third Party, Fire & Theft

 Adds fire and theft protection for your Aston Martin.
-Provides some coverage but leaves you exposed to accident repair costs that can be very substantial.
+Provides partial coverage but leaves you exposed to accident repair costs that can easily reach six figures.

 • Third-party property damage